SECURITIES AND EXCHANGE COMMISSION

 Clinical studies with the new intravenous (IV) formulation of brincidofovir are expected to initiate in the second half of 2016

-Oral brincidofovir for smallpox is expected to complete the second animal efficacy study in the fourth quarter of 2016, enabling an End Of Phase 2 meeting for the treatment
+Oral brincidofovir for smallpox is expected to complete the second animal efficacy study in the fourth quarter of 2016, enabling an End Of Phase 2 meeting for the treatment of smallpox

 We are evaluating options for development of oral and intravenous brincidofovir for the prevention and treatment of cytomegalovirus (CMV) in hematopoietic cell transplant (HCT) recipients and kidney transplant recipients to allow for upcoming discussions with regulators on potential paths forward in these populations

 A Phase 2 study of brincidofovir in kidney transplant recipients at high risk of BK virus associated disease is under development based on decreased BK viremia seen in the SUPPRESS study